STRANGE FOODS FROM SPAIN

 But wait!
 Did you know Catalans eat farts?
 How is that possible?

 Ok, we are not talking now about more creepy foods in Spain, but rather about weird Spanish food names.
 Because I obviously chose this specialty for its name, not for what you actually eat.
 Nun’s farts are a traditional cookie that according to the legend was created by an Italian cake maker that lived in Barcelona.
 And curiously enough, they were called “Nun’s tits” because they had a shape that sort of reminds you of a tiny woman breast.
 But the society being too puritan in the old times, the Catalan word for tit “pit” got transformed into a scatological but more acceptable “pet”, which means “fart”.
 Another theory says it came from the Italian “petto” (for breast).
 Whatever the books say… in my opinion the shape of these cookies still have to do with farts.
-Because you know when you fart and something comes out?
-That!
+Because you know when you fart and something comes out?… That!
 XD

-So what about you?
-Head to the comments below and tells us: What Spanish unusual food you’d like to try (or would never try!) and why?
+What Spanish unusual food you’d like to try (or would never try!) and why?

 Need some inspiration?